A MENISCUS TEAR IS ONE OF THE MOST COMMON KNEE INJURIES WE SEE AT THE ORTHOHEALING CENTER – ESPECIALLY AMONG ATHLETES.

 Your meniscus can tear in one of two ways.
 The most common way is during sports, after being tackled, squatting or aggressively twisting the knee.
 The second way is a degenerative tear that affects older individuals.
 As the cartilage naturally weakens over time, it becomes more susceptible to injury.
 When this occurs, simple daily activities like bending down to pick up the newspaper can cause a tear.
-Often the process of a degenerative tear is like “putting a drop of water in in cup.”
-Each drop daily fills up the cup until one day a mild trauma overflows the cup & the meniscus is torn showing months to years’ worth of damage that previously did not cause pain.
+Often the process of a degenerative tear is like “putting a drop of water in cup.”
+Each drop daily fills up the cup until one day a mild trauma or increased activity overflows the cup & the meniscus is torn showing months to years’ worth of damage that previously did not cause pain

 In order to diagnose a meniscus tear, our knee specialists will begin by collecting information about your injury.
 We’ll ask you what symptoms you have experienced, when they first appeared and what activities seem to make them worse.

 We will then perform a physical examination to check for areas abnormalities and access for range of motion and swelling.
 From there, we will ask you to bend, straighten and rotate your knee to activate the meniscus.
 If it’s torn, your knee may click during these movements, indicating to our experts that a torn meniscus is in fact the problem.
 In order to confirm the diagnosis, we will often order a state of the art 3 Tesla MRI to obtain a clear visual of the damage and assess cartilage baseline.

 At the Orthohealing Center, we offer a variety of treatment options for your meniscus tear, depending on your needs and the severity of your injury.
 For example, if your tear is small, you may only need rest, ice, anti-inflammatory medication, leg elevation and a compression garment or brace to control swelling for recovery.